SenseLogic/PCF/README.md

 ## Goals

-* Simplicity : uses simple data structures and a straightforward serialization format
+* Simplicity : uses simple data structures and a straightforward serialization format.
-* Versatility : stores multiple scans with any number of components, images or properties
+* Versatility : stores multiple scans with any number of components, images or properties.
-* Portability : implemented both in C++ and D, without using any external dependencies
+* Portability : implemented both in C++ and D, without using any external dependencies.
-* Compactness : minimizes the number of bits per component through spatial clustering
+* Compactness : minimizes the number of bits per component through spatial clustering.

 ## Installation